 Martin Wildgoose, it’s all in the name.
 Martin began his journey here in the United States back in 1980 after he emigrated from England.
-He shipped his 1965 Sunbeam Tiger, (which is a tiny British car with the steering wheel in the right hand side), he then drove all the way from New Jersey across the United States to California, where he settled and still lives today.
+He shipped his 1965 Sunbeam Tiger, (which is a tiny British car with the steering wheel on the right hand side), then drove all the way from New Jersey across the United States to California, where he settled and still lives today.
 Martin still owns the Tiger to this day.
 It was in late 1980 when Martin began working for Audiovox as a regional sales manager.
-He had only been in the United States for a few months, and was suddenly traveling the Western United States- pretty much on somebody else’s dime!.
+He had only been in the United States for a few months, and was suddenly traveling the Western United States- pretty much on somebody else’s dime!
 At times Martin didn’t know what state he was in, because he traveled so much.

-Following his time at Audiovox, Martin worked for Jerry Farrar at General Warranty in Marina Del Rey, Jerry along with Phil Quinn and Kenny Argent had basically started the service contract industry out of the trunk of Phil’s car, a few years before.
-Martin, later on, with the help of Phil, put together a window etch program, to rescue Auto Etch out of bankruptcy, and renewed the insurance to protect past retail customers .
-Martin, while working at General Warranty in 1982 started AIM Inc., selling automobile insurance with Carousel a company started by Dennis Smith, and credit life insurance, with Helen Gaskin.
-After leaving General Warranty in 1984 he added other service contracts to his portfolio, and then GAP in
+Following his time at Audiovox, Martin worked for Jerry Farrar at General Warranty in Marina Del Rey, Jerry along with Phil Quinn and Kenny Argent had basically started the service contract industry out of the trunk of Phil’s car.
+Martin, much later on, with the help of Phil, put together a window Theft Protection program, to rescue Auto Etch out of bankruptcy.
+He renewed the insurance to protect past retail customers, and set up an early reinsurance company to consolidate premium for the policies.
+While working at General Warranty in 1982 Martin had started Aftermarket Insurance Marketing Inc., (AIM Inc.), selling automobile insurance with Carousel, a company started by Dennis Smith, and credit life insurance, a company started and run by Helen Gaskin.
+After leaving General Warranty in 1984 he added service contracts to his portfolio, and then GAP in